halftermeyer/AoC-2022-cypher/README.md

 `Cypher Query Language` is AdventOfCode-complete!

-This repo is a 50⭑ _Advent of Code_ in pure cypher with neo4j 5.
+This repo is a 50⭑ _Advent of Code_ in cypher (with APOC and GDS) on Neo4j 5.

 This shouldn't be considered a referential of best practice.